-MUSC 111 Foundations of Music I
+MUSC 111T Foundations of Music Theory I

-The development of basic skills in music theory with regard to melodic and harmonic writing and analysis, musical form analysis, and the historical context in which they occur.
-Historical topics will include the study of composers, compositions, genres, stylistic principles and performance practices in societal, political, and cultural contexts.
-An emphasis on music technology is also included.
-Music theory topics discussed will include notation, scales, tonality, keys, modes, intervals and transpositions, chords, cadences and non-harmonic tones, melodic organization, texture (and reduction), and beginning species counterpoint, and late Renaissance polyphony.
-Music history discussed will include antiquity through the Renaissance.
+The development of basic skills in music theory with regard to melodic and harmonic writing and analysis, and musical form analysis.
+Topics discussed will include notation, scales, tonality, keys, modes, intervals, and transpositions, chords, cadences and non-harmonic tones, melodic organization, texture (and reduction), and beginning species counterpoint, and late Renaissance polyphony.